 • Pack for Warmth – It can get cold outside at night.
 Well duh.
 But really… bring a hoodie and a couple of extra blankets plus a good sleeping bag and make sure you’ve got what you need to avoid waking up at dawn frozen stiff on the cold, cold ground.
 Someone will almost certainly be making coffee in the morning but you’ve got to get through the night on your own to earn yourself a cup.

 • Bring a Flashlight – It can get dark at night too… especially when you’re trying to find a port-a-potty on the other side of a field full of who knows what.
-The Moon will be waning past 25% and rising very late in the morning during our event which means there won’t be any moonlight to speak of, so bring a flashlight or a soft glow lantern for those middle of the night hikes.
+The Moon will be waning past 2% and the night sky will be very dark during our event which means there won’t be any ambient light to speak of, so bring a flashlight or a soft glow lantern for those middle of the night hikes.
 And if you’ve got one, why not bring a telescope or some binoculars too?
 We’re bound to get some beautiful starry nights.
-And if not, well that’s what the poncho is for.
+And if not, well that’s what the ponchos are for.

 • Supply Your Own Power – Gas generators are allowed but really, who wants to listen to a two stroke motor symphony all day when there are better options?
 If you have a solar rig, now’s your time to put it to use.
 Also consider reducing your power footprint as well by leaving that hairdryer and 60″ TV at home.
 If you’ve got no power source and your needs are small enough, though, chances are you can barter something with a solar energy-rich neighbor for a top-up charge on your phone or tablet… save fuel and make friends at the same time!